osama-ammar/Cpp_Training/Bank_Project/ReadMe.md

 ### TODO :
 -----------
-- [ ] making classes in header files with basic functionalities
+- [ ] separating  classes prototypes in header files with basic functionalities
-- [ ] organizing project files
+- [x] organizing project files
 - [x] using cmake and making a prelimnary CMakeLists.txt file
 - [x] generating txt files for clients info
 - [ ] making this files automatically updated with any change in balance
-- [ ] making cl interface for the project
+- [ ] making command line interface for the project